-Our audit committee is currently composed of Christopher J. Senner, who is the chair of our audit committee, June Bray (who joined the committee in July 2022) and Una Ryan, OBE, Ph.D.
-Margaret A. McLoughlin, Ph.D. stepped down from our audit committee in July 2022.
+Our audit committee is currently composed of Christopher J. Senner, who is the chair of our audit committee, June Bray and Una Ryan, OBE, Ph.D.
 The composition of our audit committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
 Each member of our audit committee is financially literate.
-In addition, our board of directors has determined that Mr. Senner is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K of the Securities Act of 1933, as amended, or the Securities Act.
+In addition, our board of directors has determined that Mr. Senner is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K of the Exchange Act.
 This designation does not impose any duties, obligations or liabilities that are greater than those generally imposed on members of our audit committee and our board of directors.